 - Apply via our online form

-- If your application is successful, we will invite you to an assessment centre over the Summer
+- If your application is successful, we will invite you to an assessment centre

 We ask that all tutors agree to deliver a minimum commitment of 12 weeks of tuition.
 If you decide that you cannot do the full programme from October to May, you must give Get Further at least six weeks’ notice, so that we have the opportunity to find a replacement tutor for the students.

 Tutors should have or be expected to obtain a 2:1 (or above) degree.
 In addition, we require our tutors to have either an A Level (or equivalent) at grade B grade (or above) in an English or maths-related subject.
 For English, we consider subjects such as: English, history, politics or sociology.
 For maths, we consider subjects such as: maths, physics, chemistry, economics or statistics.
 In some cases, we will consider tutors for maths if they don’t have a maths-related A level qualification, if they have demonstrated a strong performance at GCSE maths (A or A*).
 If you are unsure whether you meet the subject requirements, please get in touch.